 And as a well-respected researcher in the field of social determinants of health (SDOH), Dalembert, like Geiger and so many others before him, also believes strongly that there are effective, data-backed ways to improve the lives of his patients and their families beyond administering throat cultures and ear exams, checkups and sick visits.

 Over the past two years, the program has been able to prepare hundreds of tax returns and return nearly $700,000 to the Philly community through tax refunds, the earned income tax credit (EITC), and the Child Tax Credit, two credits that have proven to be particularly useful to low-income individuals.
-At CHOP’s clinics, 74 percent of families rely on Medicaid.
+At the CHOP clinics where the program is offered, 74 percent of families rely on Medicaid.

 The program has enabled one family to buy their first home; another to pay off medical bills; countless others to pay off debt and improve their credit scores.